 - Powdered Ranch dressing mix

 - chili powder

 - red pepper flakes

 - canola oil

-Start out by pouring two sleeves of saltines into each bag.
+Start out by pouring two sleeves of saltines into each bag gallon-sized bag.
 (This little gadget is handy for holding the bags open while you add the crackers and the oil-and-spice mixture.)

-Let the crackers sit overnight, and then transfer the coated firecrackers to an airtight container, discarding the bags and any oil that may be left in them.
+The next day, transfer the coated firecrackers to an airtight container.
+Discard the bags and any oil that may be left in them.